'Lebt' Definition

 verb

 The verb 'lebt' is a conjugated form of 'leben,' which means 'to live' in German.
-It is used to indicate the current state of someone or something.
-In this sentence, it shows that Max is currently alive and residing in the forest.
+It is commonly used to describe where someone resides or their current state of being.

 💡 Silly memory trick!
-To remember 'leben,' think of it as 'life.'
-Max is 'living' in the forest, enjoying the natural environment.
+To remember 'leben,' think of it as 'living and being' in a certain place.
+'Leben' is the base form of 'lebt' when talking about someone specific.

 Related Words